avivkiss/warp/README.md

 transfer.py is responsible for chunking and sending the file to the remote host in addition it should be able to resume file transfers from a chunk location and handle errors correctly.

+#### config.py
+This is a file that will store our global vars, in the future we can expand this to read in config from a configuration file.

 ### Project Setup
 To install dependencies run `pip install -r requirements.txt`.